Keyfactor/remote-file-orchestrator/readme_source.md

 |Orchestrated Server on remote Linux server|&check; |&check; |
 |Orchestrated Server on same server as orchestrator service (Agent)|&check; |&check; |

+This orchestrator extension makes use of an SSH connection to communicate remotely with certificate stores hosted on Linux servers and WinRM to communicate with certificate stores hosted on Windows servers.

 ## Versioning

 The version number of a the Remote File Orchestrator Extension can be verified by right clicking on the n the Extensions/RemoteFile installation folder, selecting Properties, and then clicking on the Details tab.